clitetailor/react-epic/docs/LiftBehindTheScene.md

 I know, the second lift is so miraculous.
 But it can not against the fact that the second lift is the correct one for my situation.
 You may question me why.

 The fact is both of the lift function has their point of view about how a lifted function should be.
-To take a look closer, let consider an example of three arguments function.
+To take a look closer, let consider an example of three arguments functions.

 ```jsx
 function lift(func) {